noahcoffey/HypeAgent/README.md

 ## CLI usage

 Build and run a pipeline pass.
 If `GITHUB_TOKEN` and `GITHUB_REPOS` are set, the GitHub connector will pull updated issues/PRs since the last run and convert them to facts.
-The filesystem publisher writes a markdown Update draft each run.
+The CLI groups new facts into time windows (default 12 hours) and publishes one update per window, so a single run may emit multiple posts.

 ```bash
 pnpm run cli:build